ENTP 190. Special Topics in Entrepreneurship. 1 Unit.

 ENTP 452.
 Venture Capital and High Growth Entrepreneurship.
 1 Unit.

 This course integrates the material of ENTP 399 and ENTP 451 by focusing on the financing of the start-up firm.
 Students will examine, in depth, the issues involved in the raising of capital for the development of early stage companies.
 This examination will view the capital raising challenge from both the perspectives of the entrepreneur and the investor.
 Special attention will be paid to evaluating the management of entrepreneurial firms and the market potential for their products and/or services.
 Students will be required to evaluate “live” companies and make investment decisions.
 This course is a part of the Joseph C. Entrepreneurship Program.
-Prerequisite: FINA 311 or permission of instructor.
+Prerequisite: ACCT 201 and SOBA 201 or FINA 311.

 ENTP 485.
 Independent Study.
 0.5 or 1 Units.